Robert Austin Wynns Preview, Player Props: Rockies vs. White Sox

-Robert Austin Wynns -- 1-for-4 with a double in his most recent game -- will be in action for the Colorado Rockies versus the Chicago White Sox, with Michael Kopech on the hill, on August 18 at 8:40 PM ET.
+On Sunday, Robert Austin Wynns (coming off going 1-for-4 with a double) and the Colorado Rockies face the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 3:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Diamondbacks.

 Robert Austin Wynns Game Info & Props vs. the White Sox